 Atlanta Relapse Prevention Therapy

 One of the biggest obstacles to long-term recovery is the risk of relapse.
-At Samba Recovery, our Atlanta relapse prevention therapy program can help you stay on track and ensure that you remain on the path to recovery.
-This program is designed to teach you how to recognize and manage potential relapse triggers so that you can maintain sobriety long-term.
+At Samba Recovery, our Atlanta relapse prevention therapy program can help you stay on the path to recovery.
+Our recovery programs are designed to teach you how to recognize and manage potential relapse triggers.

 The Risks of Relapse